mainmatter/mainmatter.com/_posts/2021-12-05-this-week-in-os-1.md

   [2308] Refactor Adaptive store to use DI ([@BobrImperator])

-In ESA 4.1, he implemented a session #setup method: a first step to migrate away from custom initializers and to allow removing mixins.
+In ESA 4.1, he implemented a session #setup method: a first step to migrate away from custom initializers.
 The method excludes the application route that ESA adds automatically and that is causing build issues for embroider and typescript users.